ganeshkumar12883/WeatherForecastWeb/README.md

 The war file(WeatherForecast.war) is available in the target folder.
 Download the war file and deploy the same locally in Tomcat server to access the application via: http://localhost:8080/WeatherForecast/.

 The application initially displays a home page and various cities of australia in the navigation menu bar at the top of the page.
 Click on each link to get the weather conditions of current date-time.
 If you want to specifically look for a date on which you need the forecast, enter the date in the textbox in format dd-MM-yyyy and click Get Forecast to get that day's forecast for the city now selected.

+Test Results:
+The test results are available as pdf file describing each screen result and respective screenshot present in the Test-Results-Screens.zip file.